 As well as choosing a local charity, local institutes also support The Insurance Charities

-The Insurance Charities is the charity for the UK and Irish insurance industry, providing support for current and former insurance employees and their dependants since 1902.
-The Insurance Charities rely heavily on local institutes to publicise their work and provide vital financial support.
+The Insurance Charities is the charity for the UK and Irish insurance profession, providing support for current and former insurance employees and their dependants since 1902.
+The Insurance Charities relies heavily on local institutes to publicise their work and provide financial support.